Recycling in the Hospitality Industry

-In hospitality of course, you may be more likely to have members of the public on-site as customers and even as overnight guests, so it is even more important to make sure you meet this Duty of Care in full, and Gaskells can help you to do this in an organised and cost-effective way.
+In hospitality of course, you may be more likely to have members of the public on-site as customers and even as overnight guests,making it even more important to make sure you meet this Duty of Care in full.

 Your waste disposal strategy should ensure that you:

 - Store waste in a safe and secure way

 - Keep certain types of waste segregated – especially hazardous substances